RodrigoJose-Dev/Organizador-Tarefas-REACT/README.md

 # Organizador-Tarefas-REACT

-A project created for studies
+Project created for studies only, without any commercial purposes